GetPageSpeed/nginx-extras-docs/docs/modules/lua.md

 Nginx cores older than 1.6.0 (exclusive) are *not* supported.

-## Community

-## English Mailing List

-The [openresty-en](https://groups.google.com/group/openresty-en) mailing list is for English speakers.

-## Chinese Mailing List

-The [openresty](https://groups.google.com/group/openresty) mailing list is for Chinese speakers.

 ## Code Repository

 The code repository of this project is hosted on GitHub at [openresty/lua-nginx-module](https://github.com/openresty/lua-nginx-module).

-## Bugs and Patches

-Please submit bug reports, wishlists, or patches by

-1. creating a ticket on the [GitHub Issue Tracker](https://github.com/openresty/lua-nginx-module/issues),
-1. or posting to the [OpenResty community](#community).

 ## LuaJIT bytecode support